rubaet4ever/Bug_Description_Severity_Priority/README.md

 ## :boom: What is it all about?
-This project contains a sample set of bug demo for manual testers to help them for writing how bug priorities and severities define in order.
+This project contains a sample set of bug demos for manual testers to help them for writing web applications and how bug priorities and severities define in order.

-## :bulb: Sample Test Cases and Templates are Added For The Following:
+## :bulb: Sample Bug Severirty and Priority List are Added For The Following:
 - Bug Demo.